madlabsinc/mevn-cli/README.md

 5. Commit and push your changes.
 6. Make a detailed pull request.

-> `npm link` creates a symlink in the global folder making `mevn-cli` command globally available within your local developmet environment
+> `npm link` creates a symlink in the global folder making `mevn` command globally available within your local developmet environment

 ### Why should I contribute?
 Contributing helps people and makes the world simply a better place, without contributors this project would cease to exist.